New congressional maps in North Carolina will stand for 2020, court rules

 Meadows, the former chair of the conservative House Freedom Caucus, has been an outspoken defender of President Donald Trump throughout his term and especially on impeachment.
 He is one of the most visible members of the House.

-Most of the current incumbents have announced that they will run for re-election in 2020, even before the map is finalized, including Democratic Reps.
-Alma Adams, David Price and GK Butterfield.
-Republicans Virginia Foxx, Dan Bishop, Greg Murphy, Budd, Patrick McHenry, David Rouzer and Richard Hudson have indicated they plan to run for re-election.
+Even before the map was finalized, most of the incumbents announced that they would seek reelection in 2020.
+Democratic Reps.
+Alma Adams, David Price and GK Butterfield and Republicans Virginia Foxx, Dan Bishop, Greg Murphy, Budd, Patrick McHenry, David Rouzer and Richard Hudson have indicated they plan to run.

 (c)2019 The News & Observer (Raleigh, N.C.)